INTERVENTION ON COVID-19 IN HOWRAH AND PURBA MEDINIPUR

 In the context of COVID-19 pandemic and in response to its related socio-economic crisis, Nari O Sishu Kalyan Kendra (NOSKK) with its limited resources initiated response from the very beginning of the crisis and continued in two districts of West Bengal namely Howrah and Purba Medinipur.

-In the last few months, 57 team members of Nari O Sishu Kalyan Kendra are trying their best to provide support to the most vulnerable social groups particularly daily wage labourers, migrant labour we have successfully implemented various interventions.
+57 team members of Nari O Sishu Kalyan Kendra have succeeded in providing support to the most vulnerable social groups particularly daily wage labourers and migrant labourers.
+Additionally, we have successfully implemented various interventions.

 Awareness through miking: NOSKK took initiative to build awareness in the community about the health precautions and safety measures about COVID-19.
 The organization did miking in different areas of Uluberia municipality under Howrah District.